ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/elasticsearch-snapshots-to-minio/index.md

 ---

-## Taking snapshots with policy
+## Taking Snapshots with Policy

-If desired, the snapshot process can be automated using the `snapshot policy`.
-For example, the policy below will save snapshots of all indexes to the minio repository at 07:30 every day.
+If desired, the snapshot process can be automated using `snapshot policy`.
+For example, the policy below will save snapshots of all indexes to the Minio repository at 07:30 every day.

 ```bash
 PUT _slm/policy/daily-snapshots